mirzaakhena/gogen/README.md

 ```
 $ go get github.com/mirzaakhena/gogen
 ```
-Install it into your local system
+Install it into your local system (make sure you are in gogen directory)
 ```
-$ go install $GOPATH/src/github.com/mirzaakhena/gogen/
+$ go install
 ```

 ## Step by step to working with gogen